Frequently Asked Questions

 How do I know which size fan I have?

-On the "stainless models" raise the hinged lid assembly.
+On the "stainless or powder coated models" raise the hinged lid assembly.
 Look behind pads (right side) over the spray bar metal cover for an information label.
 For plastic unit, look on the right hand side, on the splash guard, on the back of the unit.
 On the grey sticker you will see your units part number and a Description that will say PC 18 or PC 24 or PC 36 or PC 48

 No products are to be returned to the manufacturer, until there is an inspection and a return-goods authorization (RGA) number is issued.
 Restocking fees and freight fees may be incurred for returns.
 All returns should be directed to the attention of Customer Service Manager.
 All products are warranted to be free from defects in material and workmanship for a period of one year from the date of purchase, if installed and used in strict accordance with the installation instructions.
 Liability is limited to the sale price of any products proved to be defective or, at manufacturer's option, to the replacement of such products upon their return.